-When I was 10, my family moved from Jamaica to the United States.
+When I was ten years old, my family moved from Jamaica to the United States.
 Our family included my mom, dad, older brother, and paternal grandparents.

 Education was also a top priority in our household.
 My dad always said, "Get a good education, and the world will be yours."